 Respect and trust are interesting concepts.
+You Can Demand Respect But Trust Has To Be Earned.
 We’re often told that certain people deserve both simply because of the position they hold.
 That’s a dangerous way to think, especially for our children.
 Let’s talk a bit about why it’s vital to teach kids (and remember for ourselves) that both must be earned, not just given freely on demand.

 There’s a common misconception that certain people deserve respect just because they’re in a position of “power.”
 We’re told from an early age that we must respect our elders, our teachers, our law enforcers, all the way up to our president.
 Along with that, we’re told that we need to trust that they know what’s best for us.
 As I said above that’s a very dangerous way to think.
 Before we get into why, let’s quickly talk about what respect and trust actually mean.